Isoperimetric sets in spaces with lower bounds on the Ricci curvature: Volume constrained minimizers of quasi-perimeters

 \subsection{Isoperimetric and comparison inequalities}

 In this section we prove some inequalities playing a crucial role in the proof of \cref{thm:MainIntro2}.
 We start by proving an isoperimetric inequality having a constant which differs from the Euclidean one by a small error.
 Such an inequality, which is a consequence of the results in \cite{CavallettiMondinoAlmostEuclidean}, holds at sufficiently small scales in a neighborhood of points of density $1$ in $\RCD(K,N)$ spaces $(\X,\dist,\haus^N)$.
 We recall that the density function $\vartheta[X,\dist,\haus^N]$ is defined in \cref{rem:PerimeterMMS2}.
+For a more general version of the local isoperimetric inequality in the setting of $\CD$ spaces, we refer the reader to \cite[Theorem 3.9]{NobiliViolo21}, where it is exploited to show Sobolev inequalities with optimal constants.